anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## ietf-voucher SID values {#ietf-voucher-sid-values}

-{{RFC9148}} explains how to serialize YANG into CBOR, and for this a series of SID values are required.
+{{RFC9254}} explains how to serialize YANG into CBOR, and for this a series of SID values are required.
-While {{CORESID}} defines the management process for these values, due to the immaturity  of the tooling around this YANG-SID mechanisms, the following values are considered normative.
+While {{CORESID}} defines the management process for these values, due to the immaturity of the tooling around this YANG-SID mechanism, the following values are considered normative.
-It is believed, however, that they will not change.

 ~~~~
 {::include-fold ietf-voucher-sid.txt}